Deanwood–Alabama Avenue Line: History

 On March 24, 2013, W4 service between Deanwood station and Capital Plaza Mall via Craftsman Circle and Prince George's Hospital was discontinued due to low ridership and to improve on time performance.
 Alternative service was provided by routes A12, routes F1, F2, F8, F13, R11, R12, V7, V8, V14, and V15.
 There was no alternative service to Craftmans Circle however.

 In 2019 as part of WMATA's FY2021 budget, it was proposed to reroute the W4 to Fort Drum and D.C.
 Village in order to discontinue the A4 and W5, Service to Anacostia station would be discontinued with alternative service will be provided on routes A2, A6, A7, A8, A9, and W2.
 Fort Drum and DC Village residents would lose direct service to Anacostia station if the proposal goes through.
 However WMATA later backed out the proposal on March 31, 2020.

 During the COVID-19 pandemic, Route W4 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was later further reduce to operate every 30 minutes on March 21, 2020.
 Regular service was restored on August 23, 2020.

 In February 2021 during the FY2022 budget, WMATA brought back the W4 reroute to Fort Drum and D.C.
 Village to replace the A4 and W5 if WMATA does not get federal funding.
 However, the terminus would be changed to terminate at Minnesota Avenue station instead of Deanwood station.
 Service to Deanwood would be replaced by a modified Route 96 while a modified A8 would replace service to Anacostia station.

 On September 5, 2021, W4 service was also increased to operate every 12 minutes daily between 7 a.m. to 9 p.m.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the W4 was changed.
+The routing between Deanwood station and Benning Road station remained the same, however the line was then changed to operate along Texas Avenue SE, then operate along Alabama Avenue SE and 38th Street SE, replacing the M6 and V8, before turning onto Marion Barry Avenue SE, replacing the W6/W8, and running to Anacostia station.
+The route was also renamed into the C23.
+Service to Congress Heights station and along Southern Avenue SE was replaced by the C21 (renamed from the V7).
+Frequent service and 24 hour service was also transferred to the C21.